tsukimizake/openscad-hs-sketcher/README.md

 # OpenSCAD-hs-Sketcher
 OpenSCAD-hs-Sketcher is a Haskell-based Domain Specific Language (DSL) for generating OpenSCAD code from 2D sketches.
-It allows users to model and design 2D objects programmatically, leveraging the power of Haskell's type system and functional programming.
+It allows users to build flexible, parametric models that adjust based on input parameters, ensuring efficient design workflows.

 ![example_screenshot](screenshot.png)